 The best way to clean and restore hardwood floor the right way, plus tips for preserving the entire floor in high traffic areas.
 The easy way to clean dirty hardwood floors, how to remove the existing finish, and how to use polyurethane finish, for the best results.

 Old wood floors can sometimes be a gem or a nightmare.
-Depending on the condition of the wood, you can choose to restore it, or replace it with a new oak floor.
-This can be done by yourself or hire a professional welding company.
-The second option is when the wood is rotten, you see signs of mites, mold bits, or other wood insects which you won’t be able to deal with.
+Depending on the condition of the wood, you can choose to restore it or replace it with a new oak floor.
+This can be done by yourself or by hiring a professional welding company.
+The second option is when the wood is rotten and you see signs of mites, mold bits, or other wood insects that you won’t be able to deal with.

 Disclaimer: This article contains affiliate links which means I might receive a commission if you choose to purchase from my referral link at no extra cost to you.